 Unmanned Aerial Vehicles

-Operating Unmanned Aerial Vehicles (UAVs, also known as 'drones') for research, teaching or commericial purposes must adhere to the relevant airspace regulations and legislation (UK and International).
-The policy and guidance set out here can be used to assess your intended UAV operations to ensure they will be safe and legal.
+Operating Unmanned Aerial Vehicles (UAVs, also known as 'drones') for research, teaching, commercial, or recreational purposes must adhere to the relevant airspace regulations and legislation (UK and International).
+The University maintains relevant licences and insurances to permit its staff and students to operate drones legally when all relevant laws and internal policy rules are followed.

 The Law